Boxted Airfield Historical Group

 During 2007, a grant was given to Langham Parish Council to repair the village war memorial.
 Included in the application was a request for money to refurbish the airfield memorial.
 Our group was asked if we would like to be involved in the design process and, after some deliberation, we suggested a wall should be built about 5 feet high around the present monument, which was agreed by the Parish Council.
 Carved into the granite are the names of the American units and the dates that they were stationed at Boxted, and also details of the RAF use of the field.
 The refurbishment was completed in April 2008.

-The year ending 28 February 2023 was an excellent year for the Group and the Museum, the best since pre COVID times.
+The year ending 28 February 2025 was another good year for the Group and the Museum.

-Committee: The committee only meet physically twice due to restrictions and new ways of operating in the modern World but kept in touch and consulted digitally and by phone during the year to carry out the essential business of the Group.
+Committee: The committee only meet physically once due to new ways of operating in the modern World but kept in touch and consulted digitally and by phone during the year to carry out the essential business of the Group.

-The museum again participated in the Heritage Open Days on 10th and 11th September which were attended by about 78 visitors, an increase on last year.
-Whilst these two days were admission free, the museum benefited by sales of refreshments, souvenirs and donations.
+The museum again participated in the Heritage Open Days on 7th and 8th September which were well attended by about 130 visitors, an increase on last year.
+Whilst these two days were admission free, the museum benefited by sales of refreshments, souvenirs, and donations.

 A big vote of thanks is extended to all our stewards who made the opening season a success.

-Work on refreshing displays, maintenance tasks and care and conservation of the uniforms collection have continued.
+Work on refreshing displays, maintenance tasks and care and conservation of the uniforms collection have continued, as well as the cataloguing and presentation of new acquisitions.

-The DVD is continuing to sell well with 17 sales and 12 copies of Peter Potter’s book were sold.
+The airfield book continues to sell well and so far, a total of 193 have been sold since the launch in June 2023.
+The DVD is also continuing to sell well with 7 sales, and 6 copies of Peter Potter’s book were sold.

-Publicity /website: The Museum continues to receive regular publicity in the local press and through the distribution of flyers and posters to other museums, libraries and locations.
+Publicity /website: The Museum continues to receive regular publicity in the local press and through the distribution of flyers and posters to other museums, libraries, and locations.
 The website plays a valuable role in raising the profile of the museum and the Group’s activities.
 A copy of this report will be placed on the website.
-The website has had 6359 hits in the past 12 months.
+The website has had 3422 hits in the past 12 months.
 Additionally, the museum has been publicised on Google Earth.
+A new source of publicity has been a short series of film clips about the Link Trainer, on You Tube and accessible through the museum website.
+In addition, the museum especially the Uniforms Collection and the Marauder Collection were featured in an article in Flypast by its former editor, Ken Ellis.

-Good progress has been made on checking and cataloguing files previously obtained from US websites.
+Good progress has been made on digitalising files previously obtained from US websites.
+This completed to date but there are more files available to download when time permits.

 Future plans: